princenitvik/Recommendation-Engine/README.md

 # amazon-recommender-system
-recommender system of amazon product ( for final project of CSE544 )
+recommender system of amazon product

 ## An Optimized Recommender System from Integrating Multiple Algorithms
  project by : Prince Nitvik